 The following tutorial will show you how to enter tax information for your employees.

-The first step is to choose the Employee - Tax Parameters menu command.
-This opens the Tax Parameters screen where you can define each employee's payment-related settings.
+From the Payroll tab, open the Employee - Tax Parameters screen where you can define each employee's payment-related settings.

 4G - Define an Employee's Bank Account Information: (Optional):